City of Tyler, Texas Municipal Rose Garden

 Trial site contact: JParga@tylertexas.com

-Location of A.R.T.S.® site within property: Just off Valley View in the lower east section of the garden
+Location of A.R.T.S.® site within property: A.R.T.S.® trials are located in Section A on the North side of the garden

 Geographic region for A.R.T.S.® trial data purposes: Cfa - Humid Subtropical Climate (see CLIMATE MAP)